 Tom Woolhouse MA (Cantab), MCIfA

-Tom has worked in commercial archaeology for 13 years, primarily in southern and eastern England.
+Tom has worked in commercial archaeology since 2004, primarily in southern and eastern England.
 He joined PCA in 2012 as a Senior Archaeologist, directing fieldwork projects across East Anglia and helping to manage the new Cambridge office’s publication programme, before becoming a Project Manager in 2017.
-As well as running field projects, Tom has extensive experience managing post-excavation analysis and has published widely in local and regional archaeological journals, national journals including Britannia and British Archaeology magazine, book reviews in Medieval Archaeology and Medieval Settlement Research, and monographs in the series East Anglian Archaeology.
-He is particularly interested in the late Roman to early medieval transition and in the archaeology of rural settlements and landscapes throughout prehistory and history.
+As well as running field projects, Tom has extensive experience managing post-excavation analysis and has published widely in local and regional archaeological journals, as well as national journals such as Britannia, Medieval Settlement Research and The Archaeological Journal.
+He has also reviewed books for Medieval Archaeology and Medieval Settlement Research and authored monographs in the series East Anglian Archaeology.
+He is particularly interested in the late Roman to early medieval transition and in the archaeology of rural settlements and landscapes throughout later prehistory and history.

 Direct Line: 01223 492 278